cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/helper_functions.rst

       The ``usleep()`` function is obsolescent.
       Use :manpage:`nanosleep(2)` instead.

 **RETURN VALUES**

+   If ``nanosleep()`` returns because the requested time has elapsed, the value returned will be zero.

+   If ``nanosleep()`` returns due to the delivery of a signal, the value returned will be the ``-1``, and the global variable **errno** will be set to indicate the interruption.
+If *rmtp* is non-NULL, the ``timespec`` structure it references is updated to contain the unslept amount (the request time minus the time actually slept).

    If the **sleep()** function returns because the requested time has elapsed, the value returned will be zero.
-If the ``sleep()`` function returns due to the delivery of a signal, the value returned will be the unslept amount (the requested time minus the time actually slept) in seconds.
+If the ``sleep()`` function returns due to the delivery of a signal, the value returned will be the unslept amount in seconds.

 pause -- stop until signal